 - 1).
 Snowmobile Trail Application (w/ Instructions) - 2).
-Attestation of Non-Submission of Phase I (if not submitting a Phase I application) - 3).
+Attestation of Non-Submission of Phase I (if not submitting) - 3).
 Snowmobile Trail Mapping Instructions - 4).
-Snowmobile Trails GPS Metadata Form (w/ Instructions)
+Snowmobile Trails GPS Metadata Form (w/ Instructions) - 5).
+Snowmobile Association Club Listing (if applicable)

 A Phase I Snowmobile Trail Application allows for review of TRAIL CHANGES, NEW TRAILS AND JUNCTION UPDATES.
 Submission must be received from the Local Sponsor no later than June 1st.
 Sponsors may establish separate deadlines for Trail Maintenance Entities (TMEs) to ensure timely submission and review by OPRHP.
 A COMPLETE APPLICATION MUST BE EMAILED TO OPRHP NO LATER THAN JUNE 1st TO BE ELIGIBLE FOR SNOWMOBILE TRAIL GRANT FUNDS.